amsrocha2020/playwright-project/README.md

 - **Assertion Library**: Built-in assertions to verify the state of web elements.
 - **Code Quality**: Integrated ESLint for code linting and Prettier for code formatting.
 - **Customizable**: Easily extend or modify tests to suit your specific needs.
+- **Allure Reporting**: Integrated Allure for generating detailed test reports.
+- **TypeScript Support**: Configured `tsconfig.json` for TypeScript features like decorators, strict type checking, and more.

 ## Prerequisites